Fsubject/find-the-number/README.md

 # Find The Number (FTN)
-Version: 2.0 | By: Fsubject
+Version: 2.1 | By: Fsubject

 FTN is a simple ~~terminal game~~ GUI game coded in Python, to win the game you need to find the random number how?
 Just type a number between 1 and 100 in the input box and the program will answer by "Higher" and "Lower".

-## 2.0?
+## 2.1:
-Update?
-Yes!
+- MacOS crash ---> FIXED
-We've just updated to 2.0, in this update we decide to make a GUI instead of the basic terminal.
+- PopUp when entering an answer ---> REMOVED

 ## Requirements
 - Python3.7 or higher | 3.10 is recommended